 Then, an officer wearing the same olive green uniform but with a jacket, a black bulletproof vest, and a balaclava came and told the people to go outside, where they found around 19 more officers.
 These officers were wearing different uniforms, but the majority—around 12—of them were wearing civilian clothes and balaclavas.
 When asked if there was anything to show that they were officers, the respondent replied, “If you consider holding a branch and beating people with it as a sign of being an officer then they were the perfect officers because they kept beating everyone.”

 At what the respondent estimated was around midnight, they arrived at the Evros/Meriç River, where they found the rest of the people from the detention site.
-There were also around 100 additional people already there, including more women and children, as well as an old green military truck, which the respondent recognized from the following picture.
+There were also around 100 additional people already there, including more women and children, as well as an old green military-like truck.

-There were around 15 officers at the pushback site.
+There were around 15 officers reported to be at the pushback site.
 Eight of them were wearing civilian clothes and balaclavas, three were wearing camouflage uniforms, and four were wearing olive green jackets and pants.
-One of the officers wearing camouflage was using night vision goggles and watching the Turkish side and the other two were carrying guns and patrolling the area.
+One of the officers wearing camouflage was reportedly using night vision goggles and watching the Turkish side and the other two were carrying firearms and patrolling the area.

 There were two plastic grey boats that were around two by two meters long.
 The officers loaded the people into the boats in groups of ten, with two officers wearing civilian clothes and balaclavas paddling each boat.
 The respondent said they stopped the boat before the shore and told them to jump out and go back to Turkey.
 He recounted, “As I was a little big, when they loaded me the officer in the boat kept slapping me and punching me on my back and swearing at me in Arabic.”
 In a what the respondent identified as a Syrian accent, the officer told him, “Fuck your mother big cow make space or I will let you drown in the river.”